lizzieinvancouver/decsensvar/docs/wrongdoomsdaynotes.md

 Started 28 August 2025

+### Meeting: 2 September 2025

+* Keep appealing to the CLT but add enough structure to problem that you can predict stuff
+* Sounds good to me!
+* In statistics, information is defined as the inverse of variation
+* ESS is the ratio of the variances
+* Bloom dates will tell us less about the underlying biology (field will need to rely more on experiments)
+* You don't have to get the temperature right, it just needs to be consistently off
+* People were focusing on the mean; they should be focusing on the variance

+I should ask about:
+* Getting figures: Can he pick two years for the conceptual?
+* You're sending R code for boxplot/quantile figure (SE of the SE is okay?
+Andrew is on paper, let's write something up and see if he is interested)
+* Include the Bayesian model!
+* Him getting climate data (ERA5: The API is easy enough to use, how to request ERA5 for many years (you can only request one year at a time?))
+* GitHub name: jauerbach
+* Meeting again when?

 ### Email exhange 28 August 2025 regarding BES abstract

 Me: Good query on what's breaking down ...
 I am not sure.
 I guess the model